mandana-g/Dermatology/README.md

+# Purpose & Overview

+The purpose of this project is to develop and evaluate machine learning models that can assist dermatologists in classifying patients into specific erythemato-squamous disease categories based on clinical and histopathological data.

+For instance, distinguishing between conditions like **psoriasis** and **seborrheic dermatitis** is clinically challenging due to overlapping symptoms.
+A data-driven solution can enhance diagnostic precision and reduce reliance on invasive procedures like biopsies.

+The project focuses on two key objectives:

+1. **Developing and comparing several machine learning classifiers** to identify the most accurate model for predicting six types of erythemato-squamous diseases.
+2. **Identifying critical clinical and histopathological features** that contribute to these classifications, helping clinicians interpret model outputs.

 # Project Goal

 Determine what clinical and histopathological features are the most significant predictors that classify patients into specific erythemato-squamous diseases.